 Precision Armament Ar-15 M4-72 Severe-Duty Compensator DLC Brake

-Product description: This compensator features a large initial expansion chamber which dissipates combustion gases at a lower pressure, then directs the gases to the side and rear through precisely canted vents.
+Product description: This compensator features a large initial expansion chamber that dissipates combustion gases at a lower pressure, then directs the gases to the side and rear through precisely canted vents.
 Innovative reverse venting design reduces recoil and blowback while eliminating muzzle rise.
 Closed bottom in compensator greatly diminishes dust signature.
-Machined from high strength stainless steel for corrosion resistance, compensator will not erode due to the extreme heat of automatic fire.
+Machined from high-strength stainless steel for corrosion resistance, the compensator will not erode due to the extreme heat of automatic fire.
 Requires use of Accu-Washers sold separately for proper installation.

 Available in .223/556mm ans well as .308/7.62mm.

 (5.)
 A great many manufacturers complete their rifles with a basic A2 style muzzle brake.
 This is both cheap and effective for the manufacturer and works just fine for the owner who just wants a simple AR-15 rifle.
 But for those discriminating owners who don’t settle for average, there are many alternatives such as the Troy Industries AR-15 Medieval Muzzle Brake.